mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/3.Tasks/Task [ID or Name].md

 Providing detailed information on individual tasks helps in tracking the project's progress, identifying potential issues early, and ensuring accountability among team members.

 ---
-Certainly!
-Below is a detailed overview of each task in the Simple Calculator Project, following the template for clarity and consistency.
+# Applied to the Simple Calculator Project

 ---

-### Task Overview
+# Task Overview

 #### Task 1: Requirements Gathering
 - **Description**: Collect and finalize all necessary requirements for the Simple Calculator Project, including functional and non-functional requirements, as well as stakeholder expectations.